taylankabbani/Turkish_NLP_Mini_Projects/README.md

 3. [N-Gram-py](https://github.com/taylankabbani/NGram-Py.git)

    1. Scraping the Corpus data:
-      * 94 science column articles were crawled from https://www.biomedya.com/.
+      * 95 science column articles were crawled from https://www.biomedya.com/.
       * article_spyder.py file is a spider object which returns CSV file with three columns (Title, Url, Text).
       * In the terminal navigate to :\
         `cd //..../N-grams_Science_columnist/Scrapy/Science_Columnist_Articles`\
         `conda activate`\
         `scrapy runspider article_spyder.py -o raw_articles.csv`

-   2. N-gram:
+   2. Creating the Corpus:
-      * The scraped corpus contain 95 science columnist articles, 39759 words.
-For turkish language Corpus package is used
+      * The scraped corpus contains 39759 words.
+      * The TurkishSplitter class in the Corpus package used to divide the corpus into sentences *